Thomas Aquinas: Naples, Orvieto, Rome (1259–1268)

-In 1259, Thomas completed his first regency at the studium generale and left Paris so that others in his order could gain this teaching experience.
+In 1259 Thomas completed his first regency at the studium generale and left Paris so that others in his order could gain this teaching experience.
 He returned to Naples where he was appointed as general preacher by the provincial chapter of 29 September 1260.
 In September 1261 he was called to Orvieto as conventual lector, where he was responsible for the pastoral formation of the friars unable to attend a studium generale.
 In Orvieto, Thomas completed his Summa contra Gentiles, wrote the Catena aurea (The Golden Chain), and produced works for Pope Urban IV such as the liturgy for the newly created feast of Corpus Christi and the Contra errores graecorum (Against the Errors of the Greeks).
-Some of the hymns that Thomas wrote for the feast of Corpus Christi are still sung today, such as the Pange lingua (whose penultimate verse is the famous Tantum ergo), and Panis angelicus.
+Some of the hymns that Thomas wrote for the feast of Corpus Christi are still sung today, such as the Pange lingua (whose final two verses are the famous Tantum ergo), and Panis angelicus.
 Modern scholarship has confirmed that Thomas was indeed the author of these texts, a point that some had contested.

-In February 1265, the newly elected Pope Clement IV summoned Thomas to Rome to serve as papal theologian.
-This same year, he was ordered by the Dominican Chapter of Agnani to teach at the studium conventuale at the Roman convent of Santa Sabina, founded in 1222.
+In February 1265 the newly elected Pope Clement IV summoned Thomas to Rome to serve as papal theologian.
+This same year, he was ordered by the Dominican Chapter of Anagni to teach at the studium conventuale at the Roman convent of Santa Sabina, founded in 1222.
 The studium at Santa Sabina now became an experiment for the Dominicans, the Order's first studium provinciale, an intermediate school between the studium conventuale and the studium generale.
 Prior to this time, the Roman Province had offered no specialized education of any sort, no arts, no philosophy; only simple convent schools, with their basic courses in theology for resident friars, were functioning in Tuscany and the meridionale during the first several decades of the order's life.
 The new studium provinciale at Santa Sabina was to be a more advanced school for the province.
 Tolomeo da Lucca, an associate and early biographer of Thomas, tells us that at the Santa Sabina studium Thomas taught the full range of philosophical subjects, both moral and natural.